Lee Kernaghan

 Lee Kernaghan OAM (born 15 April 1964) is an Australian country music singer, songwriter and guitarist.
-Kernaghan has won four ARIA Awards and three APRA Awards, and has sold over two million albums, and as of 2021, has won 38 Golden Guitars at the Country Music Awards of Australia (second to Slim Dusty).
+Kernaghan has won four ARIA Awards and three APRA Awards, and has sold over two million albums, and as of 2021, has won 38 Golden Guitars at the Country Music Awards of Australia.

 He was the 2008 Australian of the Year, in recognition of his support for rural and regional Australia.
 Kernaghan was the recipient of the Outstanding Achievement Award at the 2015 ARIA Awards, for Spirit of the Anzacs.

 Biography

 1965–1990: Early years

 Lee Kernaghan was born on 15 April 1964 in Corryong, Victoria and is the son of country music singer and truck driver Ray Kernaghan.
 Lee spent his formative years growing up in Albury New South Wales.
 His grandfather was a third generation drover of sheep and cattle.

 In 1986, Kernaghan traveled to the United States to represent Australia at the Nashville 'Fan Fair' country music festival.